UoaWDCC/medrevue/README.md

 There are some benefits to using the Dockerfile.
 For one, using the dev/test Dockerfile for the backend allows you to use Redis without having to install Redis on your local machine.

-Using the `test:backend` profile also allows the Redis server to restart on every test run, meaning that you will always have a clean Redis server to use.
+Using the `test:backend` profile also allows the Redis server to restart on every docker down, meaning that you will always have a clean Redis server to use.

 On the other hand, `dev:backend` and `prod` profiles uses two (different!)
 Redis volumes to persist data even after your container is destroyed.
 This is different from `test:backend`, which doesn't persist Redis cache.
 NOTE: Redis data is stored only when docker-compose down is run.